- Characteristics of created data file

 Managing non-Latin character sets

-is specified, the alphabet used in the data file will be the one specified by the function ChangeCharset
+constant is specified, the character set used in the data file will be the one specified by ChangeCharset

 .
-The sorts, the searches, ... on string keys (strings, characters, date and time) will be performed according to this character set.
+Sorts, searches, ... on string keys (strings, characters, date and time) will be performed according to this character set.